philippemezzadri/frisquet-esphome/doc/frisquet_boiler.rst

 Eco Radio System module (ERS).
 More recent boilers equipped with the Visio module are not compatible because Frisquet has since implemented encryption in its communication protocol.

+This component communicates with the boiler control board to send messages which contains a boiler identifier, heating mode and a setpoint water temperature as a ratio.

+It drives the boiler by emitting the same signal that the remote does via VHF.
+The original receiver only transforms the radio signal into 5V TTL logic.
+The signal protocol is differential Manchester with bit-stuffing applied (whenever 5 ones are sent a stuffing 0 is appended).
+There is also a checksum.

 .. note::
     The communication protocol used by Frisquet is the same as the one used by the Vaillant for its CalorMatic 340f remote controller.
 This has not been tested but this ESPHome component should